Community detection in temporal multilayer networks, with an application to correlation networks: Single-layer modularity maximization

 The authors of \cite{Mucha2010} derived a variant of the multiscale formulation of modularity in \eqref{EQ2.6} for the NGS null network at short time scales by building on the random-walk approach used to derive the NG null network.\footnote{In particular, they derived the multiscale formulation of modularity obtained using a Potts-model approach in \cite{Traag2009}.
-This multiscale formulation results in one resolution parameter $\gamma_1$ for the term $(k_i^{+}k_j^{+})/(2m^{+})$ and a second resolution parameter $\gamma_2$ for the term $(k_i^{-}k_j^{-})/(2m^{-})$ in \eqref{EQ2.12} (see \cite{Macon2012} for an application of this multiscale formulation to the United Nations General Assembly resolution networks).
+This multiscale formulation results in one resolution parameter $\gamma_1$ for the term $(k_i^{+}k_j^{+})/(2m^{+})$ and a second resolution parameter $\gamma_2$ for the term $(k_i^{-}k_j^{-})/(2m^{-})$ in \eqref{EQ2.12} (see \cite{Macon2012} for an application of this multiscale formulation to the United Nations General Assembly voting networks).
 Without an application-driven justification for how to choose these parameters, this increases the parameter space substantially, so we only consider the case $\gamma_1 = \gamma_2$ in this paper.} They considered the function

-where the term in brackets on the left-hand side is a linearization of the exponential term in \eqref{EQ2.11}, $\p{M}$ and $\pi_i$ are as defined in \eqref{EQ2.11} on a network with adjacency matrix $\vert \p{A} \vert:=\p{A}^{+} + \p{A}^{-}$, and $\rho_{i\vert j}$ is the probability of jumping from node $i$ to node $j$ at stationarity conditional on the network structure \cite{Mucha2010}.
-If the network is unipartite, unsigned, and undirected, then $\rho_{i\vert j}$ reduces to the stationary probability $\pi_j$.
+where the term in brackets on the left-hand side is a linearization of the exponential term in \eqref{EQ2.11}, $\p{M}$ and $\pi_i$ are as defined in \eqref{EQ2.11} on a network with adjacency matrix $\vert \p{A} \vert:=\p{A}^{+} + \p{A}^{-}$, and $\rho_{i\vert j}$ is the probability of jumping from node $i$ to node $j$ at stationarity in one step conditional on the network structure \cite{Mucha2010}.
+If the network is non-bipartite, unsigned, and undirected, then $\rho_{i\vert j}$ reduces to the stationary probability $\pi_j$.